Sharly-Chess/sharly-chess.github.io/docs/screens/index.en.md

 If no Wi-Fi is available, here are a few options:

 - Share your mobile phone’s internet connection to create a temporary Wi-Fi network.
 - Bring your home router with you (the box that gives you your internet access).
-It doesn’t need to be connected to the internet at the venue — devices just need to connect to it's Wi-Fi network.
+It doesn’t need to be connected to the internet at the venue — devices just need to connect to its Wi-Fi network.
 - If you’re technically inclined, you can configure your main computer to act as a Wi-Fi hotspot and let other devices connect directly to it.